elliot-drew/structural-bioinf-workshop/workshop_ngl.md

 b.
 Are there any structures of albumin proteins bound to hormone molecules?
 Search on the RCSB website to find them.
 Look at the organism.

 c.
-If you find one, download the structure file and load it into the NGL viewer window.
+If you find one, download the structure file.

+### Step 9

+You will need to align this new structure to your template and/or model to compare the structures properly.
+Unfortunately the superpose function in NGL has been buggy recently, so we are going to use another webserver to do the structural alignment - [TMalign](https://zhanggroup.org/TM-align/).

+a.
+You should upload two PDB files to the server.
+First file should be the new structure, the second should be the template - this should mean the new structure is translated in space to align the template coords.

+b.
+Submit the job - don't worry about putting in an email if you don't want, the server is very fast usually.

+c.
+On the results page will be a bunch of information.
+Near the top will be information about the alignment, including a score called the TM-score and RMSD.
+These are both ways of describing the quality of the alignment.
+Feel free to look up what they mean, as they are very useful in structural bioinformatics and appear a lot.

 d.
-You will need to align this new structure to your template and/or model to compare the structures properly.
+Below that there will be an interactive 3D view of the alignment.
+Below *that* will be the output files.
+Download the one that says "...full-atom structure of the entire chain with ligands/solvents...".
+We choose this one because we want the ligands to be included in the alignment.
+It describes the files as Rasmol scripts - Rasmol is an ancient protein viewer that is still fairly popular... luckily a rasmol script is basically a PDB file with some extra information/gunk.

 e.
-Click the little menu button next to the new structure’s in the sidebar, and where it says “Superpose” select your model structure.
-This will align it to your model protein coordinates.
+Open up the aligned structure file in NGL viewer.
+The structure consists of two chains - A will be the first protein you input, B the second.
+Feel free to colour/change the reps of these as you wish.

 f.
 Look at the aligned structures, specifically the binding site for dexamethasone.
 How similar are the poses of the ligands between the template and this new structure?
 Why do you think the drug is less effective for male patients?

-### Step 9
+### Step 10

 If you have time, you can try and predict the different binding affinities of the two molecules for albumin.
 For this, you can use [CSM-LIG](http://biosig.unimelb.edu.au/csm_lig/prediction).